 In February 2013, we received a CRL from the FDA indicating that the results from our two completed Phase 3 trials would not be sufficient for approval, and the FDA proposed that we conduct an additional Phase 3 trial.
 Among the comments expressed in the letter were some regarding the PI values seen in the studies.
 Specifically, the FDA indicated that the PI values and the upper bound of the associated confidence intervals in the studies, in both the subjects using the Twirla patch and the control arm using oral contraceptives, were higher than seen in clinical trials used for registration of other approved hormonal contraceptives.
 The confidence interval is a range around a measurement that conveys how precise a measurement is.
 The FDA recommended that we conduct an additional Phase 3 trial with a simplified clinical trial design and improved study conduct, including site monitoring and data collection procedures.
+The FDA also requested that we study Twirla in a representative sample of U.S. women who are seeking hormonal contraception, without enrollment restrictions based on demographic characteristics such as contraceptive user status, age, race, ethnicity, and body mass index, or BMI.
 The FDA also required additional information relating to the laser etching of label information on each patch and required that the patch used in the new trial utilize the same etching as will be used for the commercial product, in order to demonstrate that it does not adversely affect the performance of the patch.
 Furthermore, the FDA also requested in the CRL additional information on controls and release specifications related to the patch, and manufacturing and control information related to the Drug Master File of one of the raw materials in Twirla.

 In October 2013, we met with the FDA and received further guidance on requirements for our planned Phase 3 trial.
 In addition, we had a follow-up written interaction with the FDA in February 2014 and have received substantial written comments from the FDA in subsequent interactions.
-We enrolled the first subject in the SECURE study in the third quarter of 2014, and completed enrollment in October 2015.
-The patches being studied in the SECURE study are laser etched using the same process as we anticipate for commercialization of Twirla, if approved.
-We will continue additional supportive testing in order to respond to the FDA's CMC questions.
+We enrolled the first subject in the SECURE clinical trial in the third quarter of 2014, and completed the clinical trial in December 2016.
+The patches studied in the SECURE trial were laser etched using the same process as we anticipate for commercialization of Twirla, if approved.
+We have continued to interact with the FDA on its CMC questions and continued additional supportive testing in order to respond to the FDA's CMC questions.

-The SECURE study, our third Phase 3 Clinical Trial
+The SECURE trial, our third Phase 3 Clinical Trial